AldonaRozalska/AldonaRozalska/README.md

 Welcome to My GitHub Portfolio !
 Hello there !

-I'm Dona, and this my personal GitHub portfolio, where I will showcase my coding journey, projects, and contributions to the open-source community.
+I'm Dona, and this is my personal GitHub portfolio, where I will showcase my coding journey, projects, and contributions to the open-source community.
 Whether you're a fellow developer, a potencial employer, or just someone interested in my future work, I am glad you're here!

 About Me